Glenn Howells

-Glenn Paul Howells (born 15 July 1961) is a British architect and a director and founder of Glenn Howells Architects.
+Glenn Paul Howells (born 1961) is a British architect and a director and founder of Howells.

 Early life

 Howells was born in Stourbridge, England and educated in Plymouth.

 Practice

-His practice, Glenn Howells Architects (GHA), has offices in Birmingham and London.
+His practice, Howells (formerly Glenn Howells Architects), has offices in Birmingham, London and Dublin.
 Howells founded his practice in London in 1990 but later moved the main office to Birmingham in 1992.
-GHA now employs 150 people in its Birmingham and London studios and works across the UK in many sectors including masterplanning, residential, offices, education, retail, health, hotel and leisure.
+The practice now employs 150 people in its studios and works across the UK and the Republic of Ireland in many sectors including masterplanning, residential, offices, education, retail, health, hotel and leisure.
+Howells' current role involves overseeing design of all projects, chairing the company's strategic board and giving direction to the practice in all three of its offices.

 Early projects included the award-winning Custard Factory, an affordable creative business space in Birmingham for developer Bennie Gray and a series of arts projects including the Market Place Theatre in Armagh, Northern Ireland (which won a RIBA regional award) and the Courtyard Theatre in Hereford.

 The practice subsequently expanded into residential and mixed-use regeneration schemes with a series of projects for innovative developer Urban Splash.
 These included Timber Wharf and Burton Place in Manchester and the remodeling of Birmingham's landmark Rotunda office building into residential use.

 Among its public projects is the Savill Building at Windsor Great Park, shortlisted for the 2007 RIBA Stirling Prize.
 The competition winning scheme run by The Crown Estate, was intended to create a gateway to the listed gardens reflecting the character and quality of the park.
 The building grouped all visitor facilities under a grid shell roof creating a series of linked spaces.
 The roof is constructed from larch and clad with green oak from sustainable sources from the Windsor Estate.
 It is supported by an earth structure on the entrance side which houses ancillary facilities, while the garden side is elevated on legs to take advantage of the views.
 It opened to the public in June 2006.